GregValiant/GV-PostProcessors/README.md

 MultiExtruderColorMix:
     I don't own a multi-extruder machine so this script might not work as expected.
 I could use feedback on this one.

 Filament Change:.
     I added all the possible parameters as listed on MarlinFW.org.
 The parameters must be supported in the firmware.
 If they are not then the parameter is likely to be ignored, but it is possible that an invalid parameter will keep the command from being executed by the printer.

 Flash Forge IDEX Tool Temps:
     This started out as a simple attempt to change the syntax of the Cura Gcode to be acceptable to the Flash Forge IDEX printers.
 It ended up being a pretty full-fledged translator and allows the user to select the mode "Normal, Duplicate, or Mirror" in the post processor settings and when the file is saved the gcode is translated and some lines added so the Flash Forge printer will print it as it should.
 Just because the Cura gcode opened in FlashPrint seems to be correct doesn't mean that it will print correctly.
 This is another one that I need feedback on.

 Marlin to FlashForge Converter (for single extruder printers):
+	Please note that some testing on a Creator 2 has shown that the script is not working as expected.
+The print refuses to start.
 	Goes through the gcode and makes changes like changing the "TYPE" lines to ";structure:" lines are used by FlashPrint.
 It also adds tool numbers to fan lines, changes the G0 commands to G1 commands, and translates things like Cura's heating lines and Build Volume Fan lines.
 The script is compatible with the FlashFinder plugins from the MarketPlace.

 -----------------------------------------------------------------------------
 Latest Changes:

+1/25/2025: Little Utilities update:
+	Added 'Initial Layer Walls Z Height' adjustment.
+The layer height of the initial layer Inner and Outer walls can be adjusted separate from other features.
+The second layer has the Wall Flow Rate adjusted to account for the higher layer heights.

 AnnealingCoolDown now has a "Filament Drying" function.
 It will create a gcode file with just the commands needed to Auto-Home, park the head, heat the build plate to a temperature of your choice.
 The bed will stay at that temperature for the specified period of time and then shut off.